StarbeamOne/blog.starbeam.one/content/article/2023/10/October-2023-Status-Update.md

 ### Spooky AI Art Contest

 One quick mention here, [we have our first contest](https://vote.vertikal.art/contest/spooky/)!
 Several users have suggested this in the past and I am happy to declare we have our first offering in this regard.
-We are teaming up with VaVortex AI Community to handle our contest, and we will be hosting the products for purchase after the contest completion.
+We are teaming up with [VaVortex AI Community](https://twitter.com/VertikalAiVortx/) to handle our contest, and we will be hosting the products for purchase after the contest completion.
 [Visit this page for details](https://vote.vertikal.art/contest/spooky/).

-This is a simple contest.
+This is our first contest and should be considered a v1.0 trial.
 As time goes on we hope to improve the experience and further our partnership with VaVortex. 👍✨🚀

 ### What's Next?